megvadulthangya/nvidia-driver-assistant/README.md

 the current Linux distribution (see the list of supported Linux distributions in the next section).

-Optionally, `driver-assistant --install`, can also install the driver automatically.
+Optionally, `nvidia-driver-assistant --install`, can also install the driver automatically.

 Additional supported arguments: